risingwavelabs/risingwave/docs/consistent-hash.md

 ### Batch

-When we perform parallel batch read, we should partition the data for each parallelism in a certain way.
-Now that we have vnodes corresponding to disjoint sets of data, this naturally forms a data partition pattern.
-That is to say, one vnode could be viewed as a minimal data partition unit, and we could aggregate several vnodes together to get a larger data partition.
+When we perform parallel batch read, we should partition the data for each parallelism in some way.
+Now that we have vnodes corresponding to disjoint sets of data, this naturally forms a data partition pattern: one vnode could be viewed as a minimal data partition unit, and we could aggregate several vnodes together to get a larger data partition.

-In vnode mapping, one parallel unit will correspond to several vnodes.
-Therefore, we could use parallel unit as the partition bound.
-Data falling to one parallel unit in vnode mapping will be one partition.
-This is better than range partition in that the partition is more stable when the primary key of a materialized view distributes non-randomly.
+In vnode mapping introduced above, one parallel unit will correspond to several vnodes, so we could view vnodes that are mapped to one parallel unit as one partition group.
+In [the figure above](#data-distribution), namely, a partition group is vnodes with the same color (or the data that are hashed to these vnodes).

+This is better than range partition in that this approach of partition is more stable when the primary key of a materialized view distributes non-randomly, for example, monotonically increasing.

 ### Storage